emilyselwood/RaspberryTelescope/README.md

     sudo apt-get install git libgphoto2-2-dev libconfig-dev libreadline-dev libncurses-dev git clone git://github.com/wselwood/RaspberryTelescope.git
     cd RaspberryTelescope
-    wget http://www.lua.org/ftp/lua-5.2.1.tar.gz -O lua-5.2.1.tar.gz
-    tar xvzf lua-5.2.1.tar.gz
-    cd lua-5.2.1
-    make linux
-    cd ..
-    make
+    make setup raspberrytelescope
     ./raspberytelescope

 Connect your camera and turn it on.
 In a web browser connect to http://raspberrypi:8080/ and you should see the live preview from your camera.

 On a pi the live preview can be pretty slow and not exactly live.
-I think a faster memory card will probably help, or a configuration system that allows for the preview images to be writen to a ram disk.

 Make Targets:
-* all : Builds every thing
+* all : runs just the raspberrytelescope target.
+May be removed later.
+Prefer the raspberrytelescope target
 * raspberrytelescope : Builds every thing at the moment.
 * clean : clean
+* setup : Download and build lua
+* dist-clean : depends on clean.
+Clears out the lua folder and downloaded file.

 At the moment there two warnings one in the mongoose.c file and one in telescopecamera.c about a pointer being cast to an integer if you are building on a 64bit machine.
 This doesn't happen on a Pi.